 Students will be permitted to participate in one off-campus externship for a period up to one year (subject to the approval process described in this section).
-Students interested in participating in more than one off-campus externship must obtain the prior written approval of their academic advisor and the DCT, and they must provide a written rationale and justification as to why the additional externship(s) would further contribute to their academic development and/or professional career plans.
+Students interested in participating in more than one off-campus externship must obtain the prior written approval of their academic advisor and the DCT (the DCT MAY opt to consult with the full faculty), and they must provide a written rationale and justification as to why the additional externship(s) would further contribute to their academic development and/or professional career plans.
 It is important that externships do not interfere with students' progress with their dissertation research.